orenbenkiki/total-space/README.md

 * A *Reaction* may be:

+  * *Unexpected* - the model does not expect this *Payload* to be delivered to this *Agent* while it is at this *State*.
+This indicates that the model is either under-specified (some scenario is possible, but was not planned for) or that the model has a bug (some scenario is possible in the model, but should not be).
+By default, if this happens, the framework will emit the shortest path of *Transitions* from the initial *Configuration* to the *Unexpected* case, which makes it easy to debug such cases.

   * *Ignore* - the *Payload* is discarded and no other changes are made to the system.

   * *Defer* - the *Agent* indicates the *Message* should only be delivered only after it changes its *State*.
 Only *Messages* can be *Deferred*.
 An *Agent* needs to explicitly identify its *State* as "deferring" to allow it to *Defer* while in that *State*.
-This is used to highlight such *States* in diagrams.
+This is used to highlight such *States* in diagrams. *Deferring* is roughly equivalent to queueing the *Message* for later processing.

   * One or more *Actions*.
 If more than one *Action* is given, these are possible alternatives, where each one leads to a different possible flow.

 * An *Action* may:

-  * Change the *State* or the *Agent*.
+  * Change the *State* of the *Agent*.
 This is the only way to modify the *State* of an *Agent*.
     Note that *Containers* may not directly change the state of their *Parts*.
 Instead, they need to send an appropriate (typically *Immediate*) *Message* to them that will cause them to change their *State*.

   * Emit zero or more *Messages* to other *Agent(s)*.
-The total number of *Messages* sent by each *Agent* may be bounded by some limit which may be different for each *Instance*.
+The total number of *Messages* sent by each *Agent* may be bounded by some limit, which may be different for each *Instance* (for example, encountering an *Unexpected* reaction).

 * A system *Configuration* is the collection of all the *States* of all the *Agents*, all the in-flight *Messages*, and optionally an indication that some *Invalid* condition occurred.

 * An *Invalid* condition may occur due to a specific invalid *Agent* *State*, *Message* or *Activity* *Payload*, or as a result of some combinations of these in some *Configuration*.

-* An *Action* results in a *Transition* between *Configurations*.
+  Similarly to the *Unexpected* case, by default, if an *Invalid* condition is seen, the framework will emit the shortest path of *Transitions* from the initial *Configuration* to the *Invalid* one, which makes it easy to debug such cases.

+* An *Action* results in a *Transition* between different *Configurations*.
+Note that an *Ignore* *Reaction* consumes the *Message* so its target *Configuration* would have one less in-flight *Message*.
+An *Ignore* *Reaction* to an *Activity* can have the same source and target *Configuration*, and is simply ignored; that is, there are no self-edges in the *Transitions* graph.

 * The code computes the total space (graph) of *Configurations* and the *Transitions* that connect them.
+The framework allows computing *Paths* on this graph, starting at the initial *Configuration* and then looking for the shortest minimal number of *Transitions* leading to a *Configuration* that satisfies some *Condition*.
+Multiple *Conditions* may be specified to define a complex *Path*.

 ## Validation

 The code allows applying a validation function to each *State* and overall *Configuration*.
-Thus, simply computing the total *Configurations* space can ensure arbitrary validation conditions.
+Thus, simply computing the total *Configurations* space can ensure arbitrary validation conditions, and the framework makes it easy to debug *Invalid* conditions by providing the shortest *Path* that leads to them.

-The *Reaction* logic in each agent will typically `match` some combinations of its *State* and the *Payload*, which will include a catch-all `Reaction::Unexpected` clause.
+The *Reaction* logic in each agent will typically `match` some combinations of its *State* and the *Payload*, which will include a catch-all clause returning *Unexpected*.
 Thus computing the model verifies that no unexpected message is received while in a state that does not expect to see it.
+Again the framework makes it easy to debug *Unexpected* scenarios by providing the shortest *Path* leading to them.

 The code also verifies the number of sent in-flight *Messages* from each *Agent* does not exceed the specified threshold.
 This ensures that no *Agent* is sending an unbounded number of *Messages*.

 In addition, the code allows verifying that there is a path from every *Configurations* back to the initial *Configuration*, which ensures there are no deadlock *Configurations* or a cycle of livelock *Configurations*.
+If there are such deadlock/livelock *Configurations*, the framework will provide the shortest path from the initial *Configuration* to the deadlock/livelock.
+Debugging these cases is harder and typically requires looking at the *Configurations* that are reachable from the deadlock/livelock by consulting the complete list of *Transitions*.
+Possibly the framework should be enhanced to dump just the relevant *Transitions* reachable from the deadlock/livelock *Configurations* in such a case to allow debugging in a large model.

-Finally, the code allows for generating *Transition* paths leading to *Configurations* that satisfy arbitrary conditions, which can be used to ensure that any *Configuration* of interest is actually reachable from the initial *Configuration*.
+Finally, the code allows for generating *Transition* paths leading to *Configurations* that satisfy arbitrary *Conditions*, which can be used to ensure that any *Configuration* of interest is actually reachable from the initial *Configuration*.

 Another way to ensure the model is covered is to collect coverage information for the model (see